top of page

 Our Board

-Doris Settles, President – Doris has spent her life writing about people: their joys, successes, work and communities.
+Doris Settles, Vice President – Doris has spent her life writing about people: their joys, successes, work and communities.
 Author of five books and numerous regional and national articles, she has taught writing at Lexington Community College, the University of Kentucky, and serves as a writing mentor at the Carnegie Center for Literacy and Learning.
 A lifelong garden enthusiast, Doris volunteers as a speaker for the Fayette County Extension Master Gardener Program, where she was part of the original lecture committee that brought Celebrate Lexington to Lexington.

 Mary Taylor, Secretary – Mary grew up in Lexington and graduated from Lafayette, Transylvania University and University of Kentucky before she taught in Fayette County Public Schools for 30 years.
 With husband Jason, they own Perspectives, Paint, Wallpaper and Window Treatment Store in Southland which recently received the Silver level Green Check from the city for environmental initiatives.
 She serves as President of Transylvania Woman’s Club, Secretary of Church Woman United and a member of Local First.
 As a Habitat for Humanity volunteer she has participated in building over 30 homes.
 She loves to garden and tour other gardens.
 Serving as a volunteer tour guide for the AIB National Symposium led to her current position on Celebrate Lexington’s board.